N-Body Oscillator Interactions of Higher-Order Coupling Functions: Discussion

 Second, we use \textit{first order} averaging, which is technically valid for small $\ve$ comparable to those used in weak coupling theory.
-This limitation is especially apparent in the last example, where the thalamic model is near a SNIC bifurcation and the reciprocal of the period \yp{($1/\SI{44}{ms}\approx 0.023$) places an approximate upper bound on the coupling strength $\ve$, as $\ve$ must be much smaller than $1/T$ \cite{maggia2020higher}}.
-This is a good example of where higher-order averaging methods \cite{llibre2014higher,maggia2020higher} could be used.
+This limitation is especially apparent in the last example, where the thalamic model is near a SNIC bifurcation and the reciprocal of the period {($1/\SI{44}{ms}\approx 0.023$) places an approximate upper bound on the coupling strength $\ve$, as $\ve$ must be much smaller than $1/T$ \cite{maggia2020higher}}.
+This example may benefit from higher-order averaging methods \cite{llibre2014higher,maggia2020higher} could be used.
 In addition, we have observed phase drift in the full model (data not shown) in a manner that may not be possible to capture in the current formulation.
 For example, with $N=3$ homogeneous oscillators and some values of $\ve$, two oscillators synchronize and the third exhibits a phase drift, effectively resulting in a 2 oscillator system with a drift in the remaining phase difference.
-In our formulation, a single phase difference equation can not exhibit drift without heterogeneity.
-If this effect is due to resonance, it could be captured with higher-order averaging.
+In our formulation, a single phase difference equation can not exhibit drift without heterogeneity. \yp{This discrepancy may be due to ignoring transients in the isostable coordinates -- if we were to include explicit isostable dynamics such as in \cite{nicks2024insights}, this behavior may be captured.}